devidaskgodse/test-site/content/posts/retrospection.md

 2. What could have been improved?
 3. What could have been avoided?

-I've observed that retrospecting this way avoids negative emotions towards an incident and brings more actionable insights for the future.
+Retrospecting this way avoids negative emotions towards an incident and brings more actionable insights for the future.

+---
+Content licensed under <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">CC BY-NC-ND</a>.